avo-hq/docs.avohq.io/docs/2.0/common/associations_hide_search_input_option_common.md

 #### Default

 `false`.
-When nothing is selected and the `search_query` of association's resource is configured, Avo display the search input.
+When nothing is selected and the `search_query` of association's resource is configured, Avo displays the search input.

 #### Possible values